-Sumaq magazine was founded to promote Peruvian culture in the United States.
-Our portal is a collective effort of Peruvians to rescue, preserve and enhance our multiple cultural manifestations.
+SUMAQ magazine was founded to promote Peruvian culture in the United States.
+Our portal is a collective effort of Peruvians to rescue, preserve and enhance our cultural manifestations.
 Our topics will range from history, politics, music, dance, cuisine to daily popular culture and tourism.

-Additionally, Sumaq will delve deeper into the extensive range of our landscape.
+Additionally, SUMAQ will delve into the extensive range of our landscape.
 We celebrate the contributions of our indigenous communities, Afro-Peruvians, Sino Peruvians and our Japanese diaspora.
-In sum, Sumaq will comprise the entire geographical range of the Peruvian Coast, Andes and the Amazon.
+In sum, SUMAQ will comprise the entire geographical range of the Peruvian Coast, Andes and the Amazon.

 “Our memories of PERU are our most intimate treasure.
 They define us, shape us, and make us stronger.
 They fortify our Peruvian identity and remind us of the extraordinary blessing of being Peruvian.”

-The Sumaq team adores Peru with the utmost intensity.
-Sumaq Magazine will provide a critical perspective, holding the conviction that Peru may eventually grasp its true potential.
-Because, as all world citizens, Peruvians are beautiful and fantastic, and we progressively aim higher.
+The SUMAQ team adores Peru with the utmost intensity.
+SUMAQ Magazine will provide a critical perspective, holding the conviction that Peru may eventually grasp its true potential.
+Because, as all global citizens, Peruvians are beautiful and fantastic, and we progressively aim higher.

 Our final objective is to unite not only Peruvians in the United States, but also Peruvians all over the world.
 PERU is our treasure.
 The one and only treasure all Peruvians share.
 SUMAQ is our humble contribution and our token to honor such enormous privilege.